 - Producing mentorship over 6 months in the lead up to the festival with Fringe Producer.
 Mentorship and timeline are determined in collaboration with the participating artist in response to your overall goals and learning focus, and created in the first month of the program.
+Approximately 10 hours.

 - Free entry into the IAP Fringe lottery ($30 registration fee) + Bursary for participation fee into the Fringe Festival (up to $520 fee).

-- Access to 50 hours rehearsal space in year 1 at the Intrepid Theatre Club, subject to availability
+- Access to 50 hours rehearsal space in year 1 at the Intrepid Theatre Club, subject to availability.

 HOW TO APPLY